SpMakris/Gliding_CV_class/README.md

 - void setCV_output_function(void (\*fptr)(uint16_t value)): attach the output callback
 - void unsetCV_output_function(): detach the output callback
 - uint16_t CV_update(): update the current CV value
+-	void set_note_range(uint8_t range): set the maximum note of the interface.
+Default is 128, resulting in an octave range of about 10.6 octaves.
+Smaller values increase the pitch resolution, at the cost of output octave range.

+# Setting the Octave Range
+By default, the class will devide the full 16 bit range to 128 intervals, corresponding to a full range of 10.6 octaves.
+This results in a resolution of 32 values per semitone.
+If this is not deemed enough resolution, or a smaller output octave range is required, it can be configured by calling void set_note_range(uint8_t range).
+Range is given in number of notes: for example, 128 is 10.6 octaves (128/12) and 64 is 5.3 octaves (64/12).
+Values larger than the configured note_range will be set to the maximum note_range value instead.

 # Using with an STM32Cube IDE project - examples
-The CV_Class project demonstrates the use of the class with an STM32F072 microcontroller and the STM32Cube IDE:
+The CV_Class project demonstrates the use of the class with an STM32F072 microcontroller and the STM32Cube IDE.

 In the main.cpp file:
 - Create a CV object called pitch.
 Define it before the main() function, as a global variable.
 - Call 	pitch.CV_init(tolerance, glide_const, output_CV), to initialise the CV object.
 - void set_note(uint8_t note) interfaces the stm32f0xx_it.c file with the main.cpp file.
-Because the interrupt handler file is a .c it cannot interpret C++ commands directly.
+Because the interrupt handler file is a .c it cannot interpret C++ commands using dot notation directly.
 - void run_update(): same as set_note above
 - output_CV(uint16_t valu) this function is called by the class every time it runs an update.
 The function checks if there is a different new value to output.
 If there is, the 16 bit CV value is shifted 4 times to downscale to 12bit then output by the DAC at channel 1.
 -Remember to call 	HAL_DAC_Start(&hdac, DAC_CHANNEL_1) and	HAL_TIM_Base_Start_IT(&htim2); to start the DAC and TIM peripherals.

 The CubeMX code generator places all interrupt functions in the stm32f0xx_it.c file.
 This particular example uses the TIM2 timer to run the CV_update() function, as well as vary the target notes in order to demonstrate functionality.
 All relevant code can be found under void TIM2_IRQHandler():
-- run_upadate() updates the CV value and calls the DAC callback
+- run_update() updates the CV value and calls the DAC callback
 - the rest of the commands vary the target notes for demonstrating purposes.

+# Analogue interfacing
+By default, this class is configured to be able to represent all 128 MIDI notes with the available 16 bit values.
+Most DACs have an output range of 0-3V or 0-5V, therefore some analogue circuitry will be required to increase the voltage to 1V/oct levels (10V peak to peak).
+For a full scale output (approximately 10 octaves), an amplification factor of ~3.5 will be needed, and a DC offset of about -1.5V (before amplification) or about -5V (after amplification).
+It is recommened that these are calibrated with multiturn trimmers.